rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 The existing cross-crate information files, like `search-index.js`, all are lists of elements, rendered in an specified way (e.g. as a JavaScript file with a JSON array or an HTML index page containing an unordered list).
 The current rustdoc (in `write_shared`) pushes the current crate's version of the CCI into the one that is already found in `doc`, and renders a new version.
 The rest of the proposal uses the term **part** to refer to the pre-merged, pre-rendered element of the CCI.
 This proposal does not add any new CCI or change their contents (modulo sorting order, whitespace).

-## New directory: `doc.parts`
+## New directory: `doc.parts/<crate-name>/crate-info.json`

 `doc.parts` is a directory that holds the partial contents and destination of several cross-crate information files.
 It only encodes information about a single-crate.
 This file is written if `--parts-out-dir` is provided.
 The current crate's information and any `doc.parts` added through `--include-parts-dir` are merged and rendered if `--merge=shared` or `--merge=finalize` are provided.

-The content of `doc.parts` is unstable.
+The directory `doc.parts` contains subdirectories for each crate.
+The crate names are chosen by the caller that invokes rustdoc, and are  `--include-parts-dir` and `--parts-out-dir`.
+These crate names are arbitrary from the perspective of rustdoc, with the constraint that they must be unique.
+Rustdoc will write a file called `crate-info.json`, whose contents are unstable, to the subdirectory provided to `--parts-out-dir`.
+Even though the contents of `crate-info.json` are only intended to be consumed by rustdoc, its existence must be stabilized due to the fact that it may be declared to build systems.

+This directory structure may change with a new edition.

 Rustdoc only guarantees that it will accept `doc.parts` files written by the same version of rustdoc, and rustdoc is the only explicitly supported consumer of `doc.parts`.
-Only the presence of `doc.parts` is stabilized.
+Only the presence of `doc.parts`, and its opaque child `crate-info.json`, are stabilized.
 Non-normatively, there are several pieces of information that `doc.parts` may contain:

 * Partial source file index for generating `doc/src-files.js`.
 * Partial search index for generating `doc/search-index.js`.